RedbackThomson/ack-community/docs/design/proposals/adoption/resource-adoption.md

 ### Custom Resource Validation Webhook

-In order to minimise the chance of user’s facing unexpected behaviours, a validating webhook will validate any adopted resource changes prior to submission to the ACK managers.
+In order to minimise the chance of user’s facing unexpected behaviours, a validating webhook will validate any adopted resource changes prior to submission to the ACK resource managers.
 The webhook will primarily reject the following error cases:

-1. The provided target ACK type does not exist within the cluster
+1. The provided target `GroupVersionKind` does not exist within the cluster
 2. The target resource would override an existing resource
 3. The target resource type cannot be adopted